Dubai's fresh water was ideal for Ship's Boilers.

 Barges were originally unloaded manually by Labourers.
 It was a slow process.

 Sheikh Rashid ordered a dockside crane from Scotland to speed up unloading.
-Heavier loads could be lifted with the crane but as the crane was manually operated, operations were still slow.
+Heavier loads could be lifted with the crane.
+The crane was manually operated so operations were still slow.
 Later more modern powered Mobile Cranes were purchased from Al Nasr Engineering Company to discharge barges.

 Once discharged, cargo was stored in open sand areas without protection from the elements.
 Four wheel drive Forklift Trucks moved cargoes in the sand areas.
 Originally designed for working on construction sites, these Forklift trucks appear to have been a preferred alternative to hard surfacing the storage areas, probably based on cost.